 I won’t lie to you and say blogging is an easy way to make money.
 It isn’t.

 The start-up costs are minimal.
-For example, web hosting for your blog through Bluehost costs about $5 or so per month.
+For example, web hosting for your blog through Bluehost costs around $5 monthly.

 After getting your blog off the ground, you can outsource its day-to-day running to virtual assistants and freelance writers.